+Management's response:

-Management's response: The Assessor will update the written policies and procedures to include a requirement that all employees, including elected officials, annually attest through signature verification that they have read the Assessor's ethics policy
+The Assessor will update the written policies and procedures to include actions to be taken if an ethics violations takes place, what system there is to monitor possible ethics violations, and the requirement that all employees, including elected officials, annually attest through signature verification that they have read the Assessor's ethics policy.

-4. The Assessor does not have written policies and procedures related to disaster recovery/business continuity.
+2. The Assessor's written policies and procedures do not include information regarding disaster recovery/business continuity.

-Management's response: The Assessor will update their written policies and procedures to include disaster recovery/business continuity, including identification of critical data and frequency of data backups, storage of backups in a separate physical location isolated from the network, periodic testing/verification that backups can be restored, use of antivirus software on all systems, timely application of all available system and software patches/updates, and identification of personnel, processes, and tools needed to recover operations after a critical event.
+Management's response: The Assessor will update the written policies and procedures to include identification of critical data and frequency of data backups, storage of backups in a separate physical location isolated from the network, periodic testing/verification that backups can be restored, use of antivirus software on all systems, timely application of all available system and software patches/updates, and identification of personnel, processes, and tools needed to recover operations after a critical event.

-Cash Collections
+Collections